espocrm/documentation/docs/user-guide/emails.md

 ## Group Email Folders

-*As of v7.3*
+*As of v7.3.*

 Group email folders are shared for teams.
 Admin can create group email folders and specify which teams have access to a particular folder.

 If an email is moved from a group folder to a personal folder or inbox, it will unlink the email from that group folder.

 There's the ability to automatically put inbound emails imported through a group email account to a specific group folder.
+It's also possible move emails matching an email filter to a specific group folder (the filter should be related to a group email account).

 Users that have access to a group folder can put there any email (only read level access to the email is required).
 If an email is located in a group folder the user does not have access to, they won't be able to move that email to another folder.